EO4wellness/T-I-L/polyglot/aleman/welcome.md

 Ein Hund und eine Katze (a dog and a cat) <br>
 der Hund, die Eule (the dog, the owl) <br>
 die Katze ist sehr jung.
 (The cat is very young) <br>
 Ja, die Eule ist klug und nett.
-(Yes, the owl is smart and nice).
+(Yes, the owl is smart and nice).  <br>
 Der Elefant ist sehr schön.
-(The elephant is very beautiful)
+(The elephant is very beautiful)  <br>